Income tax Dates

 Income equalisation deposits expire 5 years from the end of the accounting year in which the deposit was made.
 Any expired deposits will be refunded.

-If a refund has been made in a tax year, a deposit cannot be made after that date for the same period unless we are satisfied that all of the refund has been used in your business.
+If a refund has been made in a tax year, a deposit cannot be made after that date for the same period unless we are satisfied that all of the refund was used in 1 of the following situations:

 The refund may be able to be used as a deposit for the previous tax year if an election is made in the specified period or by the required date for that tax year.